kahlil/jumpstart/readme.md

 ```

 ## License
-H5BP on Crack is released under the MIT license.
+Jumpstart is released under the MIT license.